Multimodal sampling via Schr\"odinger-F\"ollmer samplers with temperatures: Introduction

-\item { When the drift can not be calculated exactly, we propose another new sampler with an inexact drift and temperatures:
+{where the constant $C$ is independent of $d$ and $h$, depending only on $L_g,\rho$ and $\beta$.} \item { When the drift can not be calculated exactly, we propose another new sampler with an inexact drift and temperatures:

-where the inexact drift $\widetilde{f}^M_{\beta}$ due to Monte Carlo approximation is given by \eqref{SFS-W2-eq:f-M-experssion}.} For this sampler, the following error bound in $L^2$-Wasserstein distance is obtained:
+where the inexact drift $\widetilde{f}^M_{\beta}$ due to {the} Monte Carlo approximation is given by \eqref{SFS-W2-eq:f-M-experssion}.} For this sampler, the following error bound in the $L^2$-Wasserstein distance is obtained:

-where $M$ is the number of samples used in the Monte Carlo estimator of the drift term.
-Moreover, the error analysis dose not rely on a strong convexity condition, as required by \cite{MRjiao} (see Condition (C4) in \cite{MRjiao}). \item Numerical results show that the SFS substantially outperforms vanilla Langevin samplers in sampling from multimodal distributions.
+where $M$ is the number of samples used in the Monte Carlo estimator of the drift, and the constant $C$ is independent of $d,h$ and $M$, depending only on $L_g,\rho$ and $\beta$.
+Moreover, the error analysis {does} not rely on a strong convexity condition, as required by \cite{MRjiao} (see Condition (C4) in \cite{MRjiao}). \item Numerical results show that the SFS substantially outperforms vanilla Langevin samplers in sampling from multimodal distributions.
 Also, an additional interesting finding is revealed: raising the temperature always makes a significant difference in sampling from multimodal distributions. {The intuition behind this is that the Markov chains at higher temperatures can cross energy barriers more easily. } \end{itemize}

 To conclude, the main contributions of this work are two-fold: \begin{itemize}